la2050/challenge/_2021/learn/ednovate.md

   stable career path.
 We define a stable career path as a career that provides long-term support with opportunities for upward mobility and full benefits package.
-Approximately how many people will be directly impacted by this proposal?: '1455' Approximately how many people will be indirectly impacted by this proposal?: '3272' Please describe the broader impact of your proposal.: >- Across our four LA schools, 96% of students identify as African American or Latinx, and 85% qualify for free/reduced-price lunch.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1455' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '3272' Describe how Los Angeles County will be different if your work is successful.: >- Across our four LA schools, 96% of students identify as African American or Latinx, and 85% qualify for free/reduced-price lunch.
 This project impacts 1,455 students and 3,272 family members.